louismullie/temp-data/markdown_final/0c70a8db-eea3-deed-eaee-395bd6882e7d.md

 ### Global strategy for asthma management and prevention [^9811d218].
 GINA (2024).
 High credibility.

-Global Strategy for Asthma Management and Prevention — ideally, interventions should be applied at the level of both the patient and the healthcare provider and, where relevant, the health system; examples of high‑impact strategies include "Free inhaled corticosteroids (ICS) for patients with a recent hospital admission and/or severe asthma," "Early treatment with ICS, guided self-management, reduction in exposure to tobacco smoke, improved access to asthma education," "Checklist memory aid for primary care, prompting assessment of asthma control and treatment strategies," "Use of individualized written asthma action plans as part of self-management education," and "An evidence-based care process model for acute and chronic pediatric asthma management, implemented at multiple hospitals."
+Global Strategy for Asthma Management and Prevention — ideally, interventions should be applied at the level of both the patient and the healthcare provider and, where relevant, the health system; examples of high‑impact strategies include "Free inhaled corticosteroids (ICS) for patients with a recent hospital admission and/or severe asthma", "Early treatment with ICS, guided self-management, reduction in exposure to tobacco smoke, improved access to asthma education", "Checklist memory aid for primary care, prompting assessment of asthma control and treatment strategies", "Use of individualized written asthma action plans as part of self-management education", and "An evidence-based care process model for acute and chronic pediatric asthma management, implemented at multiple hospitals".

 ---